This is an online course

 For issues related to accessing Cuesta's Canvas Site, email: email@example.com.

 I will email all the individuals on the waitlist the day our class starts.
-In addition to my course specific procedures, please review Cuesta’s waitlist procedure and instructions
+In addition to my course-specific procedures, please review Cuesta’s waitlist procedure

 Thank you for reading my welcome letter!
-I am looking forward to working with you this summer.
+I am looking forward to working with you this semester.